-Following the spin-off, our compensation committee (the "Compensation Committee") will consist of .
+Following the spin-off, our compensation committee (the "Compensation Committee") will consist of Mr. Hamilton and Mr. Adams.
+Mr. Hamilton will serve as the chair of the Compensation Committee.
 The principal duties of the Compensation Committee are to:

-- oversee our annual review of the Management Agreement, including the performance of and compensation payable to our Manager thereunder; - oversee our compensation policies and, if applicable, employee benefit plans and practices, including any incentive-compensation and equity-based plans; - review and discuss with management our compensation discussion and analysis to be included in our annual proxy statement or annual report on Form 10-K filed with the SEC; - prepare Compensation Committee reports, as required by the rules of the SEC; - make recommendations to the board of directors regarding director compensation; and - perform such further functions as may be consistent with the charter of the Compensation Committee of the board of directors or assigned by applicable law, our articles of incorporation or bylaws, or the board of directors
+- oversee our annual review of the Management Agreement, including the performance of and compensation payable to our Manager thereunder; - oversee our compensation policies and, if applicable, employee benefit plans and practices, including any incentive-compensation and equity-based plans; - review and discuss with management our compensation discussion and analysis to be included in our annual proxy statement or annual report on Form 10-K filed with the SEC; - prepare Compensation Committee reports, as required by the rules of the SEC; - · make recommendations to the board of directors regarding director compensation; and - perform such further functions as may be consistent with the charter of the Compensation Committee of the board of directors or assigned by applicable law, our articles of incorporation or bylaws, or the board of directors.

 Pursuant to Nasdaq's phase-in rules for newly listed companies, we have 90 days from the date on which we are first listed on Nasdaq to have a majority of the Compensation Committee be independent, and one year from the date on which we are first listed on Nasdaq to have our Compensation Committee be fully independent.
-We intend to take advantage of this phase-in period.
+We intend to appoint an additional independent director within 90 days of listing and the Compensation Committee will consist solely of independent directors within one year of the listing to comply with the Compensation Committee requirements.